- slide 1 of 4

 Open the Microsoft Project software on your computer (In most cases, you may have the application icon on your desktop, which you can double-click to start the application.
-Else, click on Start-> Programs-> and look for your software and click).
+Otherwise, click on Start-> Programs-> and look for your software and click).
 You should see the opening screen of Microsoft Project.
 (Note: Click any image in this tutorial to see a larger view.)

 Enter Tasks and Duration

-- Call up Artistes - 5 days
+- Call up Artists - 5 days

 As you enter the task duration, you can see a Blue bar appearing on the right, graphically indicating the duration.
 This is the task bar, and the collection of these bars is called the Gantt chart.
 We will worry about this later.
 For now, keep entering the further tasks:

-- Call Auditoriums and check date availability - 6 days
+- Call auditoriums and check date availability - 6 days

-- Negotiate with Auditorium - 3 days
+- Negotiate with auditorium - 3 days

-- Confirm Auditorium and pay in advance - 2 days
+- Confirm auditorium and pay in advance - 2 days

 - Book advertisement slots in media - 21 days